Pneumococcal Vaccine

 • Decreased appetite

-Children and adolescents 2 through 17 years of age
+Children and adolescents age 2 through 17

 • Injection-site pain, erythema, swelling, and induration